mohaimenkm/BD-Smart-Loan-Analyzer/README.md

 # BD-Smart-Loan-Analyzer
-A smart, browser-based loan analyzer built for Bangladesh.
-Enter your loan details to instantly get your monthly EMI, total cost, affordability risk level, and a clear verdict — Good, Acceptable, or Risky.
-Compare two loan offers side by side and get practical tips to save money.

 The Bangladesh Loan Analyzer is a professional, browser-based financial tool designed to help individuals in Bangladesh make smarter, more informed loan decisions — without needing any financial expertise.
 Built with simplicity and practicality in mind, the tool acts like a trusted personal banker, walking users through a complete loan analysis in seconds.
 Users simply enter six key details — loan amount, annual interest rate, tenure, processing fee, early settlement fee, and monthly income — and the tool instantly generates a full decision report.

 Key Features include:
 📊 Loan Summary — Calculates the exact monthly EMI, total repayment amount, total interest paid, and processing fee — all displayed clearly in BDT (Bangladeshi Taka).
 💡 Affordability Check — Measures the EMI as a percentage of monthly income and categorizes the loan into three risk levels: Safe (≤30%), Moderate Risk (31–45%), or High Risk (>45%), helping users understand if the loan fits comfortably within their budget.